TejasvaDubey/Vityarthi-Java/README.md

 Domain classes (edu.ccrm.domain)

-Represents real-world entities like Course, Student, Instructor, Semester, and Enrollment, including details such as grades and personal data.
+Code real-world objects such as Course, Student, Instructor, Semester, and Enrollment, including grades and personal information.

-Each class generally includes fields (properties) along with corresponding getter and setter methods.
+Each class typically has fields (properties) along with their respective getter and setter methods.

 Service classes (edu.ccrm.service)

-Provide the core logic for managing courses (CourseService) and students (StudentService).
+Implement the central logic for handling courses (CourseService) and students (StudentService).

-They work directly with the domain model objects.
+They interface directly with the domain model objects.

 Main.java

-Acts as the starting point of the application.
+Is the entry point of the application.

+Normally tasked with generating objects, invoking services, and executing the workflow like student enrollment and grading.
 Usually responsible for creating objects, calling services, and running the workflow such as student registration and grading.

 ## Evolution of Java